SolastaMods/SolastaUnfinishedBusiness/Documentation/UnfinishedBusinessSubclasses.md

 * Vitriolic Infusion

-Starting at 5th level, your consistent exposure to acid has infused your body with Acid Resistance.
+Your consistent exposure to acid has infused your body with Acid Resistance.
 Your exposure to acid has also granted you an affinity for it and you now add your proficiency bonus as extra damage to any dealt acid damage.

 ### Level 9

 * Vitriolist Arsenal

-Starting at 9th level, you have learned how to break down your own magic to create additional Vitriolic Mixtures.
+You have learned how to break down your own magic to create additional Vitriolic Mixtures.
 As an action you can convert a spell slot into uses of your Vitriolic Mixture feature.
 You regain one use per spell slot level converted.
 You have learned to make your Vitriolic Mixture's so potent that they are able to bypass acid resistance and deal half damage to creatures with acid immunity.
 Additionally due to their increased potency each Mixture now also shocks the targets system removing their ability to use reactions until the start of their next turn.